Ashfiya786/Ashfiya786/README.md

 <h1 align="center">Hi 👋, I'm Ashfiya Khan</h1>
+<h2 align="center">Welcome to my GitHub profile, where my passion for coding and commitment to excellence coverage </h2>

 <h3 align="center">A girl passionate to learn new things</h3>
-<h3 align="center">"If you are working on something that you really care about ,you don't have to be pushed.The Vision Pulls You "</h3>
+<h3 align="center">"If you are working on something that you really care about, you don't have to be pushed.
+The Vision Pulls You "</h3>

  <p align="center">
    <a href="#"><img width="650px" src="https://readme-typing-svg.herokuapp.com?font=Ubuntu&color=58a6ff&size=22&center=true&lines=Hello,+World+🌎;Welcome+to+my+profile+😇;Glad+to+see+you+here+😀;Feel+free+to+look+around+😌;Reach+me+out+whenever+you+need+me+🤗;Have+an+awesome+day+😊"></a>